vqns/lite-xl-snippets/README.md

 * `snippets.lua`: the base plugin which includes features such as snippet expansion, tabbing through tabstops, etc.
 * `lsp_snippets.lua`: requires the base plugin; adds support for lsp/vscode style snippet.
+* `json.lua`: [rxi's json libray](https://github.com/rxi/json.lua), required to
+	load LSP snippets from json files. `lsp_snippets` will attempt to load it from lint+ or the lsp plugin if they're in the plugin path, so it is only needed if neither can be found.

 ### Examples